Applications will open 29 April 2019. All applications must be submitted by Sunday 26 May 2019 23.59 (UK Greenwich Mean Time).

 - How could this opportunity help you to do this?
 (100 - 350 words)

-- How would you share what you learn from the INTERSECT experience with others if your application was successful?
+- How would you share what you learn from this programme with others if your application was successful?
 (100 - 300 words)

 - Are there any companies or individuals in the country that you will be visiting that could be key to helping you achieve this change, and how?
 (100 - 350 words)